tdr soil moisture sensors & fdr soil moisture sensors

 4. Smart Sensors with Remote Monitoring Features:

 These models have wireless features like Wi-Fi or Bluetooth.
-This allows for real-time data sharing.
+This lets us share data in real time.
 They usually cost between 500 and 1000 RMB.
 Premium brands or all-in-one systems may cost more.

 5. Customized or Industrial-Grade Systems: